masonwang025/cache-optimization/README.md

 ## Optimized C Code

 Altered from page 415 of _Hennesy and Patterson Computer Organization and Design_.
 The book's example is optimized DGeMM, with inconsistent indexing compared to the previous examples.
-The code below (found in `optimized.c`) is GeMM with fixed indexing.
+The code below (found in `optimized.c`) is GeMM with <b>fixed indexing</b>.

 ```
 #define N 8 // 8x8 matrix